A look at the Jordan Valley Israeli PM has vowed to annex

 THE GEOGRAPHY

-The Jordan Valley makes up the eastern edge of the West Bank, which Palestinians envision as the foundation of their future state.
+The Jordan Valley makes up the eastern edge of the West Bank.
 It runs some 300 kilometers (185 miles) from the Sea of Galilee in the north along the Jordan River down to the Dead Sea on the Israel-Jordan frontier.

 As the lowest place on earth, it has a unique climate that can produce fruits and vegetables year-round.
 Access to the Dead Sea and its mineral-rich waters also offers tourism and other commercial benefits.